Getting started

 Note

-If you use User Profiles data source you need to specify the internal names of SharePoint user profile properties in the array; in case of SharePoint list data source specify the internal field names from the SharePoint list.
+If you use User Profiles data source, you need to specify the internal names of SharePoint user profile properties in the array.
+In case of SharePoint list data source specify the internal field names from the SharePoint list.

 How to work with the data